I only visited the cathedral once during my service in the United States Navy in 1967. However, I visited her several times on film starting in 1957.

 With the end of the 15th century, the Middle Ages came to a close.
 Europe began to see great changes.
 France, ravaged by a hundred years war, at last found peace.
 The people under Louis XI felt free to hope again ~ to dream of progress.
 But superstition and prejudice often stood in the way, seeking to crush the adventurous spirit of man.

-The following day "Esmeralda" seeks out "King Louis XI" to ask him to protect her people.
+The following day, "Esmeralda" seeks out "King Louis XI", to ask him to protect her people.
 However, she is captured by some guards for entering Paris without a permit.
-The girl escapes them and runs into Notre Dame and is given sanctuary by "Archbishop Claude Frollo".
-A short while later "Jean Frollo" confronts "Esmeralda" and calls her a heathen.
+The girl escapes them, runs into Notre Dame, and is given sanctuary by "Archbishop Claude Frollo".
+A short while later, the Archbishops brother, "Jean Frollo", confronts "Esmeralda", and calls her a heathen.

 "Pierre Gringorie" witnesses the chase and goes for "Captain Phoebus".
 Who gets his guards and goes after "Quasimodo".
 He is captured and the love story between "Esmeralda" and "Phoebus" begins.

-Later "Gringorie" accidentally enters the beggars "Court of Miracles" and is saved by "Esmeralda" who agrees to marry him.
+Later, "Gringorie" accidentally enters the beggars, "Court of Miracles", and is saved from death, by "Esmeralda", who agrees to marry him.
 "Pierre" takes this seriously, but "Esmeralda" tells him it was just to save him and she loves another.

 Later "Phoebus" invites "Esmeralda" to a party with the nobles.
-At the party "Jean Frollo" turns up and confesses his evil lust for the girl.
+At the party, "Jean Frollo" turns up, and he confesses his evil lust for the girl.

-"Phoebus" approaches and with "Esmeralda" go off together.
-In a rage "Jean Frollo" kills him and then puts the blame upon the gypsy girl.
+"Phoebus" approaches the two, and with "Esmeralda", they go off together.
+In a rage, "Jean Frollo" kills him and then puts the blame upon the gypsy girl.

 "Jean" confesses to his brother the "Archbishop", but his brother will not help him as he's a murderer.
 "Gringorie" attempts to get his "wife" freed, but to no avail.
 Even after "Archbishop Claude Frollo" proclaims her innocence.
 A trial is held and "Esmeralda" is sentenced to death.

-Suddenly "Quasimodo" comes down from the bell tower of Notre Dame and grabs "Esmeralda".
-He then takes her into the cathedral and up to his bell tower.
-While holding "Esmeralda" up.
-"Quasimodo" calls for "Sanctuary" to the cries of delight by the Paris crowd and the beggars.
+As she is led on a cart to the execution site surrounded by the "Good" citizens of Paris.
+Suddenly, "Quasimodo" comes down from the bell tower of Notre Dame, and grabs "Esmeralda".
+He takes her into the cathedral, and up to his bell tower.
+While holding "Esmeralda" up, "Quasimodo" calls for "Sanctuary", to the cries of delight by the Paris crowd and the beggars.

 "Quasimodo" attempts to befriend "Esmeralda" and tells her of how the bells, that he loves, made him deaf.

-This leads to a series of events.
+This leads to a second series of events.
 "Gringorie" prints a pamphlet to save "Esmeralda" and for the gypsies to have the same rights as citizens.
 He is able to get it to the King to agree.
-However, the beggars under "Clopin" attack Notre Dame to save "Esmeralda" and "Quasimodo" and the guards fight them off.
+However, the beggars, under "Clopin", attack Notre Dame to save "Esmeralda" and "Quasimodo", and the guards fight them off.

 As the battle is occurring, the bell ringer sees "Jean Frollo" harming the gypsy girl.
-"Quasimodo" throws "Jean Frollo" off the battlements.
+"Quasimodo" throws "Jean Frollo" off the battlements to his just reward.

-At the end the King frees "Esmeralda" and the gypsies and.the girl has come to love the poet.
+The King frees "Esmeralda" and the gypsies, and the girl has come to love the poet.

 The film ends with "Quasimodo" up in his tower by one of the gargoyles.
 He is talking to it of his love for "Esmeralda" and says: